Offset agreement: Canada

+The ITB/VP policy requires contractors to allocate a certain percentage (typically 15%) of the total contract value to small and medium-sized businesses.
+As of 2022, Canada also requires defence contractors to allocate 5% of the contract value to indigenously owned businesses.
+Defence contractors must also comply with Canada's gender and diversity policies.

 Czech Republic

 Offset regulations are set by Government Resolution 9 - 2005.
 The Ministry of Trade and Industry is in charge of Industrial Cooperation (also through an Offset Commission).
 The minimum value of the contract is CZK 500 million.
 The minimum offset percentage is 100 per cent.
 No multipliers are used.
 Offset focus is on new technologies, co-operation and technology transfer.
 Minimum 20% of direct offset.
 The Offset Commission issues Annual Reports on the status of the offsets.
 One of the major offset controversies in Czech Republic is about the purchase of General Dynamics Pandur II, between 2003 and 2009.
 In February 2010 anti-corruption police have opened an investigation.
 According to The Prague Post "the investigation will center on two main issues: the alleged bribery of politicians and the military's reasons for paying three times more for the Pandur than Portugal, which also purchased" the same armoured vehicle.